sergeybratus/HammerPrimer/README.md

 **Changes in Hammer** since recording time:
 3:50 -- HAction function signatures are now:
 HParsedToken* func(const HParseResult *p, void *user_data);
 That is, HAction functions must also take a user_data whether or not they use it.
+(This is

 ## Lecture 13 - JSON Parser